RealTimeLogic/SMQ-LED-Vue.js/README.md

 The example proposes the use of two application servers during development process.
 The released application can be stored as static assets on any web server and does not need Node.js, thus Node.js is only used during development.

-A more in-depth introduction to the concept proposed in this example can be found in the article: [using modern frameworks with the Barracuda App Server](https://realtimelogic.com/articles/ReactJS-Angular-and-Vuejs-with-the-Barracuda-App-Server).
+A more in-depth introduction to the concept proposed in this example can be found in the article: [using modern frameworks with the any web server](https://realtimelogic.com/articles/ReactJS-Angular-and-Vuejs-with-the-Barracuda-App-Server).

 This example is designed for using the [SMQ IoT protocol](https://realtimelogic.com/products/simplemq/src/).
 The SMQ protocol can be used for browser to server communication; however, this example does not use SMQ for communicating with the server, but uses SMQ for communicating with devices.
 You do not need a device for running the example, but you need to download the [SMQ LED C Example](https://github.com/RealTimeLogic/SMQ) separately and compile this example if you intend to test the code in release mode.
 The example connects to the online SMQ broker when run in developer mode and you only need Node.js when testing the code in developer mode.